material-components/material-components-android/docs/components/BottomSheet.md

 *   `SAVE_ALL`: All aforementioned attributes are preserved.
 *   `SAVE_NONE`: No attribute is preserved.
 This is the default value.

-That can be done in code like so:
+Behaviors can also be set in code:

 ```kt
 bottomSheetBehavior.saveFlags = BottomSheetBehavior.SAVE_ALL
 ```

-Or in xml via the `app:behavior_saveFlags` attribute.
+Or in xml using the `app:behavior_saveFlags` attribute.

 ### Setting state